 setOf(Integer, Integer) somePairs = {{1, 2}, {3, 4}};

 A Map represents an associative container in VIL, i.e., a container which relates keys to associated values.
 In particular, it allows retrieving the value assigned to a key via the get operation and the []-Operator ([key]).
-Basically, associative containers are intended to simplify the translation of IVML-identifiers to implementation-specific identifiers in individual artefacts.
+Basically, associative containers are intended to simplify the translation of IVML-identifiers to implementation-specific identifiers in individual artifacts.
 Therefore, VIL associative containers can be explicitly initialized in terms of key-value-pairs using type-compatible expressions

 mapOf(String, String) idTranslation